 Any person who obtains control over anything of value of another without authorization or by threat or deception commits theft, as defined in CRS 18-4-401.

-Here are some warning indicators that might indicate undue influence or an agent exceeding authority:
+Here are some warning indicators that might indicate undue influence or an agent or adviser exceeding authority:

-- provisions or changes in a document that are extreme, unusual, unnatural, drastic or different than the signer would otherwise have chosen to include without undue influence.
+- Unreasonable Actions. provisions or changes in a document, or choice of agent or adviser, or actions that are extreme, unusual, suspicious, unnatural, unreasonable, drastic, sudden, unfair, exploitative or very different than the signer’s current document, or previously expressed wishes or decision, or that the signer would have otherwise normally chosen without undue influence.

-- a dominating person, isolating or preventing the signer from discussing the document with an attorney, adviser, trusted family member or friend, or another knowledgeable person with a different opinion, to allow careful consideration of the pros, cons, and alternatives, before making a decision.
+- Censorship of Other Influence. a dominating influential person, rushing, pressuring, bullying, censoring, isolating, indoctrinating or preventing the signer from reviewing, discussing or critically analyzing the document or decision with an attorney, adviser, agency, trusted family member or friend, or another knowledgeable person or resource with more information, or a different opinion, to allow careful consideration of the pros, cons, and other alternatives, before making an important decision.

-- an objection from a designated agent to including provisions for record keeping, a co-agent, monitoring, supervising or disclosing the records or actions of the agent.
+- Secrecy. an objection from a proposed or designated agent or adviser to including provisions for record-keeping, a co-agent, monitoring, supervising, auditing, disclosing or verifying their records, actions or background.

-- eagerness by designated agent to obtain more power, control, benefits, assets or authority, including hot powers in a power of attorney.
+- Power Grab. opportunity for a proposed or designated agent or adviser to obtain more secrecy, power, control, benefits, assets or authority, including irrevocable or hot powers in a power of attorney.

-- designated agent making decisions without discussion with the principal, or ignoring, dismissing or ridiculing concerns, caution or advice raised by the principal or others.
+- Ignoring Principal. designated agent or adviser making decisions without discussion or approval of the principal, or ignoring, dismissing or ridiculing concerns, warnings, opinions or advice raised by the principal or other interested parties.

-- dominating person has a history of dishonesty, fraud, theft, manipulation, exploitation, intimidation or abuse.
+- Bad Reputation. dominating person with a history, behavior or reputation of dishonesty, fraud, theft, crime, manipulation, exploitation, greed, arrogance, anger, intimidation or abuse.

 For a last will and testament, the Colorado Supreme Court discussed undue influence in the case of Ofstad v.
 Sarconi.
 The court said it can be hard to show when undue influence exists because there may not be direct evidence and there is “no precise formula.”
 The court said circumstances that may indicate undue influence are: